raspberrypilearning/introduction-to-processing/worksheet.md

 ## Downloading and installing Processing

-The download and installation process might be a litte different than you're used to, but please keep in mind this the Raspberry Pi implementation of Processing is brand new and it may take time for the process to become easier.
+The download and installation process might be a litte different than you're used to, but please keep in mind this the Raspberry Pi implementation of Processing is brand new and it may take time for the process to become more streamlined.

 1. Open the termminal window and enter the following command at the prompt to download and install Processing onto your Raspberry Pi: